 Repilov wins World Cup luge race in Lake Placid

-Austria’s Wolfgang Kindl, who entered the day as the World Cup leader, was disqualified after the first run because his sled was overweight.
+Austria’s Wolfgang Kindl, who entered the day as the World Cup men’s leader, was disqualified after the first run because his sled was overweight.
 Kindl won three of the season’s first four men’s races, but is almost certain to lose his World Cup points lead on Sunday because he will not be eligible for the sprint race.

 The women’s race is Sunday, along with sprint races in all three disciplines.